This page is for characters that debuted in the novel Ender's Game.

 - Walking Spoiler: It's difficult to discuss their role in later books without spoiling the end of the first.

-- Zerg Rush: They fight their battles by spamming the enemy with nearly limitless numbers of expendable drones.
+- Zerg Rush: They fight their battles by spamming the enemy with nearly limitless numbers of expendable worker.

 A primitive alien race native to the planet Lusitania.
 They have a relatively stable peace with the resident humans, and are happy to accept their advanced technology.
 Their biology is extremely unusual due to the descolada, a virus-like organism which rearranges and combines genetic material from different species and inhabits all life on Lusitania.